There's nothing like releasing the tensions of the day to help you prepare for a good night's sleep.

 These are 2 psoas releases that I do before going to bed.
 They're a great way to relax at the end of the day and prepare yourself for a good night's sleep.
 Bonus, if you hold tension in your back this is an excellent way to give yourself relief.

-Note: before doing the psoas releases, lie flat on the floor and just notice
+Before doing the psoas releases, lie flat on the floor and just notice:

 1. whether or not your hamstrings (backs of your legs) are making contact with the floor or if you have space underneath them and

 2. are the fronts of your ribs sticking out above the flesh of your abdomen.
 Space under your hamstrings and/or your ribs sticking out above your abs are indicators that your psoai are in need of some relief and release.

 - Use as many pillows/cushions as you need to raise your torso high enough to allow your hamstrings to make full contact with the floor (legs are straight)